Silent film "The Artist" leads BAFTA nominations

 The best picture award will either go to The Artist, The Descendants, Drive, The Help or Tinker Tailor Soldier Spy.

-Film critics said this year's competition was more open than 2011, when the hot favourites were "The King's Speech," which went on to win seven BAFTAs and four Oscars, and "The Social Network."
+Film critics said this year's competition was more open than 2011, when the hot favorites were "The King's Speech," which went on to win seven BAFTAs and four Oscars, and "The Social Network."

 "That's a really interesting field," critic Mark Kermode said of the best picture lineup.